lea-rothoerl/GeCA/README.md

 This project explores the application of the GeCA framework for the synthesis of **mammographic images**.
 Specifically, the framework was adapted to:

 - Handle mammograms from the **VinDr-Mammo dataset**, both as full images and extracted findings.
-- Provide a highly customizable data pipeline for image generation and evaluation.
+- Provide a **highly customizable** data pipeline for image generation and evaluation.
 - Integrate a **breast density classifier** to assess the potential of generated images for improving a practical downstream classification task.

 ---

 ## Results Summary

-- The adapted GeCA model was generally capable of generating perceptually realistic mammograms.
+- The adapted GeCA model was generally capable of generating **perceptually realistic mammograms in a low-resolution setting**.
-- In breast density classification experiments, augmenting underrepresented density classes with synthetic images improved macro F1-scores — though effects on binary metrics were ambivalent.
+- In breast density classification experiments, augmenting underrepresented density classes with synthetic images **improved macro F1-scores** — though effects on **binary metrics were ambivalent**.
-- These findings suggest the potential of GeCA-generated images for dataset balancing in classification tasks, warranting further exploration.
+- These findings suggest the potential of GeCA-generated images for **dataset balancing** in classification tasks, warranting further exploration.

 ---